 - High-fiber foods like vegetables, fruits, and whole grains

-- Fibrous proteins like meat and fish, eggs, lentils, pulses, soy, and soy products
+- Protein sources like meat and fish, eggs, lentils, soy, and soy products

 - Dairy products like milk, yogurt (unless your doctor permits), and cheese